avielzecharia/avlgo/README.md

 The main one is using MinHash, which can be used for Code Similarity purposes or clustering problems.

+## Pattern Matching ##
+Simple methods to find a given sequence of tokens (text) for the presence of the constituents of some pattern.

+For example a simple 1D text searching which can be used for many purposes.

 ## Streaming ##
 Contains a set of simple algorithms for processing data streams in which the input is presented as a sequence of items.